AddThis – AddThis code can be added to your site to allow users to bookmark and share your content.

 DM (direct messages) – a private message between social media users.

 Ecommerce messenger – Ecommerce Messenger is set to allow social media users to quickly and easily complete transactions within messenger.
-Learn more about this in our trends for 2018 blog.

 Employee advocacy – the process by which a brand uses its employees to authenticate its products.
 Brands may reach out to their social media savvy staff to become more involved in the promotion of the company, using their own social media accounts.